NNNvD/DUE/Net steps for developing the DUE we.md

-Net steps for developing the DUE website
+Next steps for developing the DUE website

 # Milestone